natalieagus/50033/_posts/2021-01-02-unityforbabies.md

 2. **Connected Anchor**: Where the end point of the joint connects to the _other_ object.

 You also need to configure:
-1. Distance: the spring will try its best to keep the
+1. **Distance**: the spring will try its best to keep the length of the spring (distance between Anchor and Connected Anchor) to be that value that you set.
+2. **Damping Ratio and Frequency**: to set the behaviour of the spring (hopefully now you find the stuffs taught in your Freshmore year useful).